These toasted almond anise biscotti are bursting with toasted almonds and subtle anise flavor. They are ideal for dunking in a cup of coffee or tea.

 Homemade Italian biscotti are yet another treat that my Aunt Mary used to make for us, especially around Christmas.
 Her recipe was mixing a bit of this and that until the dough “felt” right.

-Unfortunately, none of her recipes were written down and now that she is gone, many of her delicious baked goods are only a memory.
+Unfortunately, none of her recipes were written down.
+Now that she is gone, many of her delicious baked goods are only a memory.
 I have been on a quest to replicate some of the recipes that brought warm memories to our family especially around the holidays.

 This toasted almond anise biscotti recipe is inspired by Auntie’s biscotti.
 She made them quite large as compared to modern coffee shop biscotti.
 These can be enjoyed as a crisp cookie, or they can be baked longer the second time for a firmer biscotti that stands up to dipping into your beverage of choice.